ksachdeva/caf-playground/README.md

 * **monitoring-actors**

-This examples show how one actor can terminate (logical unregistration) itself from the actor system and other actor that can monitor such events.
+This example shows how one actor can terminate (logical unregistration) itself from the actor system and other actor that can monitor such events.

+* **ref-of-cls-actors**

+This example tries to construct a scenario where an actor would like to send its reference (at some time in future i.e. not at its construction) to another actor.
+The other actor would then use the supplied reference to send messages.

+[This example is not working yet !]